 a.
-LESS THAN SIGNIFICANT IMPACT.
+No Impact.
 There is no specific proposed development under the project at this time.
-Future development proposals consistent with the Housing Element Update would be subject to separate environmental review pursuant to CEQA in order to identify and mitigate potentially significant energy impacts.
+Future development proposals consistent with the project would be subject to separate environmental review pursuant to CEQA in order to identify and mitigate potentially significant energy impacts.
 Because the details regarding future development are not known at this time, construction and operational energy use is analyzed qualitatively.